bishaldutta212/RIPEN-3_HackVita2023/README.md

 # RIPEN-3_HackVita2023
-its a agro-based website developed in order to create a transparency between the cultivator and the exporter
+MADHUSHREE is a agro based web-service , we build the transparency for the Cultivator and sellers.
+This make buying supplies from local farmers easy which would  proves a end to end connection between the cultivators and sellers.